 Words have power—the power to heal and to hurt, to build and to destroy.
 As a teacher, you always want to help your learners build and progress as much as possible.
 So you must make your words matter as much as you can.

 Our inner self is expressed through the language and words we use when connecting with others.
 It is revealed when we're happy, anxious, joyful, or under stress.
 As the late Wayne Dyer said, people are like oranges—what comes out when we're squeezed is what's inside of us.
-Although obvious and maybe a little trite, it's a simple awareness that can impact our interactions with others profoundly.
+It's a simple awareness that can impact our interactions with others profoundly.

 It's no different during the school day, either.
 Papers pile up, administrative requests are made, and students get difficult.
 During this time teachers are talking and interacting most of their day, often under heavy stress.
 Unfortunately, we don't always focus on the impact of the words we use as much as we should in the moments we use them.

 When you get squeezed, what comes out of you?
 These are the times when you must understand the power of words more than ever.